untitaker/awesome-mastodon/README.md

 ### RSS

+* [feed2toot](https://gitlab.com/chaica/feed2toot) - Automatically parses RSS feeds, identifies new posts and posts them on Mastodon (Python).
 * [rss-to-activitypub](https://github.com/umonaca/rss-to-activitypub) - not a bot, but a simple server that converts an RSS feed into an ActivityPub actor that can be followed on Mastodon
+* [MastoFeed](https://mastofeed.org/) - automated and super easy tool to send the content from your RSS Feeds to any Mastodon instance
+* [feediverse](https://github.com/edsu/feediverse) - Python script that posts RSS feed items to ActivityPub

 ## Libraries